xuankimtran/docs-1/pages/katalon-analytics/docs/subdomain.md

 redirect_from:
 ---

+> Requirements:
+>
+> A Katalon TestOps Entreprise License.

 > Notes:
->
-> This feature is only available in Katalon TestOps Enterprise.
 >
 > You can request a trial of Katalon TestOps Enterprise.
 See: [TestOps Trial Plans](https://docs.katalon.com/katalon-analytics/docs/trial-plans.html).